jaza-syed/mss-alt/README.md

 ## Structure
-The repo contains a python module `alt` in `src/alt` which provides functions used to run ALT evaluation pipelines.
-The pipelines are divided into four stages
+The repo contains a python module `alt` in `src/alt` which provides all the experimental functionality.

 - `extract` : Copy per-song metadata into a standardised format across different datasets
 - `preproc` : Run any preprocessing e.g. source separation, voice activity detection
 - `infer` : Run lyrics transcription algorithm.
 Note that the function `get_speech_timestamps_rms`